TAMA: A Human-AI Collaborative Thematic Analysis Framework Using Multi-Agent LLMs for Clinical Interviews: Abstract

 \section{Abstract}

-\textit{Thematic analysis (TA) is a widely used qualitative approach for uncovering latent meanings in unstructured text data.
+Thematic analysis (TA) is a widely used qualitative approach for uncovering latent meanings in unstructured text data.
 TA provides valuable insights in healthcare but is resource-intensive.
-Large Language Models (LLMs) have been introduced to perform TA, yet their applications in healthcare remain unexplored.
+Large Language Models (LLMs) have been introduced to perform TA, yet their applications in high-stakes healthcare settings, particularly for qualitative clinical interview analysis, remain limited.
 Here, we propose \textbf{TAMA}: A Human-AI Collaborative \textbf{T}hematic \textbf{A}nalysis framework using \textbf{M}ulti-\textbf{A}gent LLMs for clinical interviews.
 We leverage the scalability and coherence of multi-agent systems through structured conversations between agents and coordinate the expertise of cardiac experts in TA.
-Using interview transcripts from parents of children with Anomalous Aortic Origin of a Coronary Artery (AAOCA), a rare congenital heart disease, we demonstrate that TAMA outperforms existing LLM-assisted TA approaches, achieving higher thematic hit rate, coverage, and distinctiveness.
-TAMA demonstrates strong potential for automated TA in clinical settings by leveraging multi-agent LLM systems with human-in-the-loop integration by enhancing quality while significantly reducing manual workload. }
+Using interview transcripts from parents of children with Anomalous Aortic Origin of a Coronary Artery (AAOCA), a rare congenital heart disease, we demonstrate that TAMA outperforms single-agent LLM TA approaches, achieving higher thematic hit rate, coverage, and distinctiveness.
+TAMA demonstrates strong potential for automated TA in clinical settings by leveraging multi-agent LLM systems with human-in-the-loop integration by enhancing quality while significantly reducing manual workload.
+The full implementation is publicly available at \url{https://github.com/Charlie-Yi-SJ/TAMA}.